laizheng/MyCpp11Tutorial/SmartPointers.md

 * Once for the `int`
 * Once for the `shared_ptr`'s control block

 This is wasteful, as both allocations could be coalesced into one. `std::make_shared` allows implementations to only allocate once for both the shared object and the control block.
 Having one allocation has the additional benefit of cache locality.
-Plus, std::make_shared is available in C++11, unlike std::make_unique. __Prefer using std::make_shared__ instead of constructing std::shared_ptr using raw pointer.
+Plus, std::make_shared is available in C++11, unlike std::make_unique.

 It's also possible to construct a std::shared_ptr by moving ownership from std::unique_ptr to std::shared_ptr.
 The std::unique_ptr being moved from manages no object after the call.